mimecuvalo/helloworld/docs/readme.md

 - pass [SWAT0](https://indieweb.org/SWAT0)
 - open source
-- easy to install
+- quick to install
-- be a good, easy-to-use alternative to what's out there!
+- be a good, straightforward-to-use alternative to what's out there!

 ## 🗺️ Roadmap